skip to content

 What Are Food Miles?

 The transportation of food relies heavily on fossil fuels, contributing significantly to greenhouse gas emissions and climate change.
+Food transport, especially by air or long-distance shipping, can further increase the ecological footprint due to higher emissions.
 Additionally, long-distance transport often leads to food waste, as perishable items spoil before they reach their destination.
+The energy consumption involved in food production, transportation, and storage also adds to the overall environmental footprint.
 By choosing locally produced food, we can drastically reduce our food miles and positively impact the environment.

 Why Is It Important to Consider Food Miles?